valory-xyz/agent-academy-2/docs/abci_app.md

 The application allocates a new slot for the `SynchronizedData` to store new values for the variables stored within it.

 ### Implementation of the `Keep3rAbciApp`
-In the final implementation the PriceEstimationAbciApp is then assembled from its constituent parts.
+In the final implementation the Keep3rAbciApp is then assembled from its constituent parts.
 In order to combine the individual ABCI applications listed above, we defined a transition mapping that connect their states.